top of page

 First published in Poets' Domain 2023

-Annie speaks more as a child than as a psychologist: The following are among the other books and stories that helped her learn to be an adult (many of them, she encountered in school): The Pilgrim's Progress; Grimm's Fairy Tales; The Water Babies; Pinocchio; Hans Anderson's Fairy Tales, especially the original version of The Little Mermaid; Peter Pan and the Lost Boys; National Velvet; Wind in the Willows; The Weirdstone of Brisingamen, by Alan Garner; also, The Owl Service, by Alan Garner; the Narnia books, by C.S.
+The following are among the other books and stories that helped Annie learn to be an adult (many of them, she encountered in school): The Pilgrim's Progress; Grimm's Fairy Tales; The Water Babies; Pinocchio; Hans Anderson's Fairy Tales, especially his version of The Little Mermaid; Peter Pan and the Lost Boys; National Velvet; Wind in the Willows; The Weirdstone of Brisingamen, by Alan Garner; also, The Owl Service, by Alan Garner; the Narnia books, by C.S.
 Lewis; Perelandra, Malacandra, and Thulcandra, by C.S.
 Lewis; and many books of poems, children's rhymes and songs from past eras.
-Perhaps an English teacher can tell you more.
+An English teacher might tell you more.

-For teens and young adults: Hamlet, Julius Caesar, The Merchant of Venice, Othello; almost anything by Shakespeare, in the Elizabethan English if you can (Shakespeare's vocabulary was phenomenal); Jane Eyre, Wuthering Heights, The Tenant of Wildfell Hall, almost anything by the Bronte sisters (a.k,a, Currer, Acton, And Ellis Bell, or similar); Short Stories by Somerset Maugham.
+For teens and young adults: Hamlet, Julius Caesar, The Merchant of Venice, Othello; almost anything by Shakespeare, in Elizabethan English if possible (Shakespeare's vocabulary was phenomenal); Jane Eyre, Wuthering Heights, The Tenant of Wildfell Hall, almost anything by the Bronte sisters (a.k,a, Currer, Acton, and Ellis Bell); Short Stories by Somerset Maugham.
 Cry, the Beloved Country; Complete works of Oscar Wilde; Little Women, by Louisa May Alcott; Anne of Green Gables, and the rest of the series about Anne; Alice in Wonderland, Their Eyes Were Watching God, by Zora Neale Hurston; anything by Mark Twain; Zuleika Dobson; The Great Gatsby (book not movie); Hard Times by Charles Dickens; almost anything by Charles Dickens; the biography of Lincoln by Carl Sandburg; complete works of Jane Austen;

 There are many good books that a baby boomer born in the U.K. has not yet read.
 I omit them because I have not read them, not because they are not good books.
 This is one that I have not finished, but it is good so far: The Power of Myth by Joseph Campbell.
 There is a series, "Joseph Campbell with Bill Moyers" about it.